Alana HILL | Voice

-Noted for her warm yet wild mezzo-soprano voice, Alana Kolb is a singer/actor who believes that expressing the emotion behind the music is just as important as expressing what is written.
+Noted for her warm yet wild mezzo-soprano voice, Alana Hill is a singer/actor who believes that expressing the emotion behind the music is just as important as expressing what is written.

 Alana found her love of music though the art of dance at the age of two.
 She fell in love with the way the music made her feel, and was intent on finding a way to share that feeling with the world.
 She pursued the clarinet and piano, but it wasn't until she was given the opportunity to sing in a professional children's choir at the age of ten that she found her passion for singing.